-Up to \$100,000,000 of Enterprise Community Impact Notes
+Up to \$100,000,000 of Enterprise Community Impact NotesJuly 31, 2023[†]

-July 31, 2022

 Enterprise Community Impact Notes

 Total Aggregate Offering \$100,000,000

 Term / Maturity Various terms of 1 to 15 years

-Interest Rate Various interest rates from 0% to 2.25%, corresponding to term
+Interest Rate Interest rates will be fixed and will be set at the time of purchase, as set forth in the interest rate sheet.

-Minimum Investment Requirements \$25,000
+Minimum Investment Requirements \$5,000

 Status Senior Unsecured Debt

-\Proceeds from the sale of Notes are not used to pay sales commissions or any other Enterprise operating expenses.
+^{}Proceeds from the sale of Notes are not used to pay sales commissions or any other Enterprise operating expenses.

-\\Rates will be provided in a separate application, online listing, or pricing supplement.
+Rates will be provided in a separate interest rate sheet.